ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 #### Ongoing Spells

 If you're concentrating on a spell, you must pay its mana cost on each of your turns.
 This happens just after you gain your mana for the turn.
 If the spell had a variable cost, use the same value that you paid when you cast it every turn.
-If you don't have enough mana to pay in full (for example, if your Energetics has been reduced since you cast the spell), you don't pay anything and the spell immediately ends.
+If you don't have enough mana to pay in full (for example, if your Energetics has been reduced since you cast the spell), you don't pay anything, and the spell immediately ends.

 ### Concentration